mjspriggs/overview/checklist-get-started-cloud.md

 # Getting started on {{site.data.keyword.cloud_notm}} checklist
 {: #get-started-checklist}

-Use these checklists to create and configure your {{site.data.keyword.cloud}} account.
+Use these onboarding checklists to create and configure your {{site.data.keyword.cloud}} account.
 This guide is intended to help you quickly navigate the available documentation to get your account set up, secure your cloud resources, track costs and billing, set up on-premises cloud connectivity, and help you efficiently meet your business needs in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 ## Explore the platform